Strong convergence of tamed theta scheme for superlinearly growing McKean-Vlasov NSDDEs driven by fractional Brownian motions: Preliminaries

-Since the kernel function $\phi$ is defined only for $1/2<H<1$, otherwise, $\phi$ has no meaning.
-We assume that $1/2<H<1$ throughout this paper.
-In this paper, we consider the following $d$-dimensional McKean-Vlasov NSDDEs driven by fractional Brownian motion as follows:
+Since the kernel function $\phi$ is only valid for $1/2<H<1$, we restrict our analysis to Hurst exponents satisfying $1/2<H<1$ throughout this paper.
+In this work, we focus on the following $d$-dimensional McKean-Vlasov NSDDEs driven by fractional Brownian motion as follows: